MDS-UPDRS

 • Parkinson's Disease nurses

-Although it’s mentioned that caregivers may find this template helpful, it’s important to note and remember that they may not be considered a rater and can only participate in the self-questionnaire portion of the test or when the practitioner asks for more information, the patient can’t provide.
+Although it's mentioned that caregivers may find this template helpful, it's important to note and remember that they may not be considered a rater and can only participate in the self-questionnaire portion of the test or when the practitioner asks for more information that the patient can't provide.

-Compared to the UPDRS, the MDS-UPDRS is more comprehensive and includes detailed instructions on how to conduct and even score the test in the template itself.
+Compared to the UPDRS, the MDS-UPDRS is more comprehensive and includes detailed instructions on conducting and even scoring the test in the template itself.

 This scale can also be used as a baseline once the disease has been recognized.
 One only has to note down the date of the diagnosis so that the document may be considered the starting point.

 To formulate an effective treatment or management plan, one has to check the prognosis and progression of a disease.
-With our template, one can do exactly that especially if the practitioner conducts this test often or after the patient participates in disease-modifying therapies for a certain period of time.
+With our template, one can do that, especially if the practitioner conducts this test often or after the patient participates in disease-modifying therapies for a certain period.

 With this test being more comprehensive, since the creators have addressed the shortcomings of the UPDRS, practitioners can know more about their patient's conditions, including the more subtle signs and symptoms that the UPDRS doesn't consider or identify.

-A fully digital MDS-UPDRS scale template can benefit both the raters, patients, and practitioners who will use this as a resource.
-It saves time, money, and effort and is easily accessible and can be stored in a secure EHR such as Carepatron.
+A fully digital MDS-UPDRS scale template can benefit the raters, patients, and practitioners who will use this as a resource.
+It saves time, money, and effort, is easily accessible, and can be stored in a secure EHR such as Carepatron.

 Who created the MDS-Unified Parkinson's Disease Rating Scale?